REAL ESTATE REALITY ZONE

 Housing Vacancy Rate: 6.9% – very low (quarterly)

-National vacancy rates in the third quarter 2024 were 6.9 percent for rental housing and 1 percent for homeowner housing.
-The rental vacancy rate was slightly higher than the rate in the second quarter 2024 (6.6 percent) and than the rate in the third quarter 2024 (6.6 percent)..
+National vacancy rates in the fourth quarter 2024 were 6.9 percent for rental housing and 1.1 percent for homeowner housing.
+The rental vacancy rate remained the same as in the third quarter of 2024 (6.9 percent) and was slightly higher than in the fourth quarter of 2023 (6.6 percent).
 Source

 United States Single Family Home Prices